 The vast majority of accidental injuries, illnesses, diseases, and even deaths that occur at the workplace are covered under the Florida workers’ compensation statute.
 In Florida, this system is a no-fault one, meaning workers don’t need to prove negligence to recover benefits.
 All an employee must do is report their workplace injury to their employer within 30 days of the incident.
 The employee then has two years to file a workers’ compensation claim after filing the initial injury report.

-If you have been injured while working on or at a job in Florida, you should contact an Orlando workers’ compensation lawyer who knows how to operate within Florida’s workers’ compensation system.
+If you have been injured while working on or at a job in Florida, you should contact an Orlando workers compensation attorney who knows how to operate within Florida’s workers’ compensation system.
 The purpose of the system is to circumvent the normal process of civil litigation, which can take years, and which forces the injured party to prove negligence.

 Workers’ compensation system allows an injured employee to instead receive some portion of their lost wages and medical expenses very quickly, without having to prove negligence.
 Injured employees do lose out on some of the damages available in other personal injury cases, and they do not have the right to sue their employer in civil court.
 No pain and suffering damages are allowed under Florida’s workers’ compensation system.
 Call (786) 249-7999, today to schedule a free consultation with a personal injury attorney and learn how we can help your claim.